Jkozmo10/ArtificialCSCStudent/README.md

 ## How to Run the Resume Generator (GUI/CLI)

-Our project has both graphical and a command line interfaces.
-It can be run from either, but the GUI may have some bugs.
+Our project has both graphical and command-line interfaces.

 ### Running the GUI